faithfulco/andreashandelwebsite/content/talk/2020-01-reading-managing-publishing-papers/index.md

 math: false

 categories:
-  - talk
   - presentation
+  - academia
 ---

 These are slides for a talk/discussion I led with our graduate students on how to efficiently read the (peer reviewed) literature, how to manage your references, and how to find the right journals for publishing.
-The [presentation slides (as pdf) are here.](2020_01_reading_managing_publishing_papers.pdf)
+The [presentation slides are here.](/presentations/2020-01-reading-managing-publishing-papers/2020_01_reading_managing_publishing_papers.html)